The Lively Blog

 What happens if you go over your contribution limit

-If you make excess contributions to a traditional retirement account (e.g. 401k, IRA, etc.), you have until April 15th of the following year to withdraw the excess amount.
+If you make excess contributions to a traditional retirement account (e.g. 401k, IRA, etc.), you have until the tax deadline of the following year to withdraw the excess amount.
 If you do this, the withdrawn contributions will be counted as part of your gross income for the year in which they were made.
 Any earnings by the excess contributions will be included in your gross income for the year in which you take the distribution.
 The 10% early withdrawal tax will not apply to these distributions.

 If you don’t withdraw the excess contributions by April 15th of the following year, those excess contributions will be taxed twice.
 The contributions themselves will be included in your gross income for the year in which they were made, and then they will be taxed again once you withdraw them.